rjfaust/rjfaust.github.io/_syllabi/csc245Summer21Syllabus.md

 + **Physical and mental-health challenges:** If you are facing physical or mental health challenges this semester, please note that Campus Health provides quality medical and mental health care.
 For medical appointments, call (520-621-9202.
 For After Hours care, call (520) 570-7898.
 For the Counseling & Psych Services (CAPS) 24/7 hotline, call (520) 621-3334.

 + **Exams:** The midterm exam will open on July 8th and must be completed by 11:59pm on July 9th.
 The exam will be hosted on either Gradescope or D2L's quiz tool.
 Students may start the exam at anytime in the given window and will be given 90 minutes to complete it.
 To ensure students get the full 90 minutes, they must start the exam before 10:29pm on July 9th.
 Final exam information: The final exam will be on August 11th.
 It will be an online exam hosted through either Gradescope or D2L's quiz tool.
-Students can start the exam at anytime on July 11th and will have 2 hours to complete it.
-To ensure students get the full 2 hours, they must start the exam before 19:59pm on August 11th.
+Students can start the exam at anytime on August 11th and will have 2 hours to complete it.
+To ensure students get the full 2 hours, they must start the exam before 9:59pm on August 11th.

 + **Equipment requirements:** For this class you will need regular access to the following:
   + A reliable internet signal for watching lecture videos, uploading assignments, etc.